stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

 irreversible transactions to public state.
 SCP is an open Byzantine agreement protocol that resists Sybil attacks by allowing individual parties to specify minimum quorum memberships in terms of specific trusted peers.
-Each participants chooses combinations of peers on which to depend such that these combinations can be trusted in aggregate.
+Each participant chooses combinations of peers on which to depend such that these combinations can be trusted in aggregate.
 The protocol guarantees safety so long as these dependency sets transitively overlap and contain sufficiently many honest nodes